Better Me

 You’ll want to talk through the pros and cons with your health care team.
 Your age and other health issues are crucial points to consider when deciding whether you want to move forward with active surveillance.

 It’s also important to remember that “active” is an essential part of active surveillance.
-You need to have your PSA scores tested every six months and have a follow-up biopsy within 12 to 18 months.
+You need to have your PSA levels tested every six months and have a follow-up biopsy within 12 to 18 months.
 If you don’t feel you can commit to the necessary follow-up testing, active surveillance might not be the best choice for you.

 You also have to be comfortable with the idea that you’re living with cancer.
 If knowing there’s cancer in your prostate makes you anxious, treating your cancer another way might be a better choice.